ChrisTrenkamp/gobindlua/README.md

 When making changes to `gobindlua`, you can build and test it by running:

 ```
-go build -o $GOPATH/bin/gobindlua gobindlua/gobindlua.go && go generate ./... && go test ./...
+go generate ./... && go test ./...
 ```

 ## TODO

-* Gather user types that are used in the struct, add them as dependencies, and auto-register them in the `RegisterLuaType` method.
-* gobindlua should be able to forgo generating a struct, and only generate bindings for functions.
+* if the -s and -p parameter is unspecified, it should take the line/col set from go:generate (if set) to determine if it should generate a struct or package functions.
 * gobindlua should be able to exclude fields and methods.
 * See if it's possible to auto-generate documentation from the Go documentation on the struct, the struct fields, functions, and methods so it can be used with Lua LSP's (possibly with https://github.com/LuaLS/lua-language-server ?)